Palo Alto, California 94306

 Senior Member of the Technical Staff, 1983-1988

-Symbolics was founded in 1980 by a dozen researchers from the MIT Artificial Intelligence Lab to produce the most advanced Lisp Machine and development environment.
-A Lisp Machine is a computer with an instruction set that natively implements the Lisp language an order of magnitude faster than a general purpose architecture.
+Symbolics was founded by researchers from the MIT Artificial Intelligence Lab to commercialize and deliver the most advanced Lisp Machines and development environment.
+A Lisp Machine is a high performance computer that runs the language Lisp as its native instruction set.

-Electrical design of the modem for the VT220 terminal.
+Electrical design of the modem for the VT220 video terminal.
 DSP analysis for a DSP-based modem.

 Design Engineer, 1981-1983

 Electrical design of the video section of the TI931 video terminal.
-Designed the video system IC used in the TI OPTI 940 video terminal and the TI Professional Computer.
-Design of a Color Lookup Table IC and memory expansion board.
+Designed two ICs used in the TI OPTI 940 video terminal and the TI Professional Computer.

 Electronic work on ground support equipment for the Hubble Space Telescope.